Project-YXKJ/SilverStarSCS.Docs/source/function/motor.rst

    -Min  0
    -Unit  --
    -Description  Speed scaling allows the machine to run at lower speed than the set.
+                 For every 1 increase in the parameter value, it decreases by 1/10

 .. option:: O37